Raihaen/Note-taking/Readme.md

 This app only shows files inside the docs folder.
 You can add a custom command to your linux or wsl system for quick access (this is what i did at least).

-Update 1 : Added buttons to add/rename files/folders.
+Update 1 : Added buttons to add/rename files/folders (local hosting).